Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Discussion

 As we point out in \autoref{sec:diff_spatial_scale}, the scaling relation measured at different resolutions should not be regarded solely as a mimicry of observational effects.
 The scaling relation observed on larger scales (lower resolution) is a combined result of multiple aspects: the underlying scaling relation on smaller scales (higher resolution), dependence of the underlying scaling relation on ionization conditions, and the physical relationships among regions within the considered scale.
 Therefore, comparing scaling relations obtained at different scales provides insights into the physical scales of the mechanisms that regulate the coupling between CO, PAH, and dust.

 The overall decrease in $\kKS$ at scales larger than $\sim100$ pc as particularly seen in \lowb\ galaxies, suggests that CO, PAH, and dust primarily couple within compact components rather than diffuse ones.
 At smaller scales, the measured scaling relation directly reflects that in dense clumps.
-At larger scales, in contrast, the measured scaling relation is dominated by the number of clumps within the corresponding area, approaching a linear correlation (equivalent to a unit slope in the log-linear formula) gradually.
+At larger scales, in contrast, the measured scaling relation is dominated by the number of clumps within the corresponding area, approaching a linear correlation (equivalent to a unit slope in the log-log linear formula) gradually.
 The stronger tendency observed for $\Ired$ further supports this, as $\Ired$ is more concentrated on smaller scales compared to $\Iblue$ and $\Igreen$, as revealed by power spectrum analysis of the PHANGS sample \citep{Charlie2025}.

-The absence of $\bKS$ bimodality on scales larger than 100 pc suggests that the corresponding physical mechanism operates on cloud or sub-cloud scales ($\leq 100$ pc).
+The gradual weakening of the $\bKS$ bimodality from sub-100 pc to larger spatial scales suggests that the corresponding physical mechanism operates on cloud or sub-cloud scales ($\leq 100$ pc).
 This supports the ``stronger background UV field'' scenario as the origin of $\bKS$ bimodality, rather than the ``\HII\ regions with higher star formation efficiency'' scenario (see \autoref{sec:discuss_gal_gal_var} above for an introduction of these two scenarios).
 While the background UV field exists throughout a galaxy, it is negligible in the brightest areas of \HII\ regions (typically at their centers).
 Instead, it significantly enhances dust and PAH emissions in relatively faint areas of \HII\ regions (usually at their outskirts).
 On scales smaller than 100 pc, the scaling relations resolve both the bright and faint regions, making the $\bKS$ bimodality clearly visible.
 On larger scales, the measured emissions for each resolution element are dominated by the brightest regions, rendering the $\bKS$ bimodality undetectable.
 If the ``higher star formation efficiency \HII\ regions'' scenario were the dominant mechanism, the $\bKS$ bimodality would remain detectable across different scales.

 Beyond the cancellation of random scatter, the intrinsic scatter $\sigKS$ measured at different scales also encodes the physical correlation between nearby regions.
 However, reliably decoding this information requires careful removal of the effects of random scatter cancellation, which is beyond the scope of this work.
 We leave this analysis to future studies.